 Candidates will be randomly assigned a seat.
-It is possible for candidates to set up their microscope, whether their own or hired, before the examination(Sunday evening or Monday morning).
+It is possible for candidates to set up their microscope, whether their own or hired, before the examination (Sunday evening or Monday morning).
 Either pens or pencils may be used; food, drinks and a silent laboratory timer are permitted on the candidate's table.
 No other utensils, in particular noisy timers, mobile phones or smartwatches, or any paper, are allowed.
 A cushion may be used (candidates are required to bring their own) on the seat when needed.
 Blank paper will be provided in each section.
-On the morning of the examination, the candidates draw a candidate number from a non-Examination Committee member and their examination-papers are only identified by this number to maintain anonymity.
+Every year, each candidate has a new anonymous number which is the Examsoft ID.
+Before each section, a randomly assigned table number is given by the local organizer to each candidate.
 Bilingual dictionaries in various languages, that cover the native languages of the candidates, are available at the front of the examination room.
 Candidates are not allowed to talk to each other under any circumstances.
 In addition, candidates are not allowed to take any examination material or notes in or out the examination room.
 Contravention is regarded as cheating.
 Candidates are accompanied if they leave the room during the examination.